What qualifications do I need to become a nutritionist?

 Accreditation arrangements for the Advanced Diploma of Nutritional Medicine require the following study load for this qualification: Anatomy and Physiology, Biochemistry and Chemistry, Diagnosis, Pathology and Pharmacology, Nutrition, Professional practice studies, Communication, supervised clinical training, Safe Practice, First Aid Certificate.
 You will require professional accreditation in order to gain professional indemnity insurance and be able to legally practice as a nutritionist upon graduation from your studies.

-It is our experience and opinion that you will require a degree in order to effectively progress in the nutrition industry (as well as apply for registration as Registered Nutritionist) in the near future.
+It is our experience and opinion that you will require a degree in order to effectively progress in the nutrition industry (as well as apply for registration as Registered Nutritionist).
 We do not recommend any particular provider of this qualification but would encourage you to choose a provider that suits your planned study mode (e.g classroom, online or distance based study) as well as one that offers a direct degree upgrade qualification to a degree recognised by the Nutrition Society of Australia or the Dietitians Association of Australia.

 Nutrition degree qualifications in Australia